Jofré de Borja y Escrivà

-Jofré Llançol i Escrivà, (c.
-1390 - 1436/37), also known as Jofré de Borja y Escrivà and Jofré de Borja y Doms, was a Spanish noble from Xàtiva, Kingdom of Valencia.
-He was related by marriage to the Borgia family.
-He was an uncle of Cardinal Luis Juan del Milà and the father of Pope Alexander VI.
+Jofré Borja y Llançol i Escrivà (c.
+1390 – 1436/37), also known as Jofré de Borja y Escrivà and Jofré de Borja y Doms, was a Spanish nobleman from Xàtiva, Kingdom of Valencia.
+He was a member of the Borgia family.
+He was an uncle of Cardinal Luis de Milà y de Borja and the father of Pope Alexander VI.

 Biography

 Jofré Llançol i Escrivà was born in Xàtiva, Kingdom of Valencia, Crown of Aragon, around 1390.
 He was head of the branch of the House of Borgia that resided on Ventres Street in Xàtiva.
 He was the son of Rodrigo Gil de Borja y Fennolet, Jurado del Estamento Militar de Xàtiva, and his wife, Sibilia de Escrivà y Pròixita.
 Jofré died in either 1436 or 1437, in Valencia.

 Marriage and descendants

-Jofré Llançol i Escrivà married Isabel de Borja y Cavanilles, who was actually his distant cousin, from Valencia.
+Jofré Borja y Llançol i Escrivà married Isabel de Borja y Cavanilles, who was actually his distant cousin, from Valencia.
 She was the daughter of Domingo de Borja and his wife, Francina Llançol, and the sister of Alfons de Borja y Cavanilles, who would later become Pope Callixtus III.
-Isabel gave birth to 5 children:
+(Note: Traditional Genealogy"Traditional Genealogy") (Note: Alternative Genealogy"Alternative Genealogy") Isabel gave birth to 5 children: